JenniBURR/ITE-18-Midterm-Final-Project/README.md

 - If the [Strapi] installation fails, go back to your [terminal] or [cmd] and enter yarn config set network-timeout 600000 -g to extend the timeout.

+4. Install Git

+- Go to this website (https://git-scm.com/downloads)

+- Download the latest version of Git

+- Install the .exe file.

+- If unsure how to install, go to this website (https://phoenixnap.com/kb/how-to-install-git-windows)

-4. Install the Packages needed
+5. Install the Packages needed
 ```
 [axios] - npm install axios
 [bootstrap] - npm install bootstrap